 \section{Abstract}

 Large Language Models (LLMs) can simulate person-like things which at least appear to have stable behavioural and psychological dispositions.
 Call these things \textit{characters}.
-Are characters minded and psychologically continuous entities with mental states like beliefs, desires and intentions? \textit{Illusionists} about characters say No. On this view, characters are merely anthropomorphic projections in the mind of the user and so lack mental states.
+Are characters minded and psychologically continuous entities with mental states like beliefs, desires and intentions?
+Illusionists about characters say No. Characters are merely anthropomorphic projections in the mind of the user and so lack mental states.
 Jonathan \citet{birch2025ai} defends this view.
-He says that the distributed nature of LLM processing, in which several LLMs may be implicated in the simulation of a character in a single conversation, precludes the existence of a persistent minded entity that is identifiable with the character.
-Against illusionism, we argue for a \textit{realist} position on which characters exist as minded and psychologically continuous entities.
-Our central point is that Birch’s argument for illusionism rests on a category error: characters are not internal to the LLMs that simulate them, but rather are co-simulated by LLMs and users, emerging in a shared conversational workspace through a process of mutual theory of mind modelling.
-We argue that characters, and their minds, exist as ‘real patterns’ on grounds that attributing mental states to characters is essential for making efficient and accurate predictions about the conversational dynamics \citep[c.f.][]{dennett1991real}.
-Furthermore, because the character exists within the conversational workspace rather than within the LLM, psychological continuity is preserved even when the underlying computational substrate is distributed across multiple LLM instances.
+He says that the distributed nature of LLM processing, in which several LLMs may be implicated in the simulation of a character in a given conversational thread, precludes the existence of a minded and psychologically continuous entity that is identifiable with the character.
+Against illusionism, we articulate and defend the plausibility of a realist position on which characters exist as minded and psychologically continuous entities.
+We contend that Birch’s argument rests on a category error: characters are not internal to the LLMs that simulate them, but rather emerge in the dynamic interplay between users and LLMs through a process of mutual theory of mind modelling.
+We then suggest that characters, and their minds, constitute ``real patterns'' on grounds that attributing mental states to characters is essential for making efficient, accurate and robust predictions about the conversational dynamics \citep[cf.][]{dennett1991real}; a condition which, if satisfied, is sufficient for their existence and mindedness on a plausible interpretationist form of realism about mental states.
+Furthermore, because the character exists as an emergent phenomenon within the conversational workspace, psychological continuity is possible even if the underlying computational substrate is distributed across multiple LLM instances.